Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: DISCUSSION

 \section{DISCUSSION}

-The results reported above show that explicitly modeling background noise in the reverb model (here, the FDN) improves the accuracy of the estimated attenuation filter.
-Moreover, in our experiments, \textit{noise-aware} configurations (tests 3 and 4) converged faster than the noise-unaware ones (tests 1 and 2): on average, tests 3 and 4 required respectively 17.51 and 30.94 epochs to reach the early-stopping criterion, compared with 32.38 and 35.86 epochs for tests 1 and 2.
+The results reported above show that explicitly modeling the background noise of RIR improves the accuracy of the estimated attenuation filter in FDNs.
+Moreover, in our experiments, noise-aware configurations (tests 3 and 4) converged faster than the noise-agnostic ones (tests 1 and 2): on average, tests 3 and 4 required respectively 17.51 and 30.94 epochs to reach the early-stopping criterion, compared with 32.38 and 35.86 epochs for tests 1 and 2.
 We interpret this as noise acting to regularize the optimization landscape: modeling the noise reduces systematic mismatch between model and measurements, which yields faster, more stable parameter updates.
-When both parameter sets are tuned jointly, however, the increased dimensionality of the optimization problem causes the loss to require more iterations to settle.
+As expected, when both parameter sets are tuned jointly, the increased dimensionality of the optimization problem causes the loss to require more iterations to settle.
+However, for $\mathcal{L}_{\textrm{EDC, lin}}$ and $\mathcal{L}_{\textrm{MSS}}$, changes in $\theta_{\textrm{FI}}$ lead to improved performance.
+When combined with Table~\ref{tb:mae_perturbation}, the results in Table~\ref{tb:mae_optimization} could indicate that a more robust loss function, such as $\mathcal{L}_{\textrm{EDC, log}}$, can be detrimental when used in combination with losses that target $\theta_{\textrm{FI}}$.
+Intuitively, in the noise-aware case, a more static loss profile could cause the optimization to overfit to the noise.
+Nonetheless, more experiments varying $\theta_{\textrm{FI}}$ are necessary to confirm this intuition.

-Because measured RIRs typically exhibit lowpass behavior, background noise can cover large portions of the STFT (see Fig.~\ref{fig:stft_plots}), increasing the density of errors in frequency–time bins that are less perceptually relevant.
-Allowing frequency-independent parameters to vary during optimization (test 3) mitigates this effect by giving the model additional freedom to balance the spectral energy.
+Since measured RIRs typically exhibit lowpass behavior, as shown in Fig.~\ref{fig:ref_edr}, the background noise can cover large portions of the STFT (see synthesized example in Fig.~\ref{fig:stft_plots}), increasing the density of errors in frequency–time bins that are less perceptually relevant.
+Allowing frequency-independent parameters to vary during optimization (Table~\ref{tb:fitting_real} and test 4 in Table~\ref{tb:mae_optimization}) mitigates this effect by giving the model additional freedom to balance the spectral energy.